Ryan-Gordon1/resilient-circuits-docker/README.md

 >`cd ./resilient_circuits_docker`

-Now we need to configure it for our integrations, in the integration_list.txt use the integration name from the [Github Repository](https://github.com/ibmresilient/resilient-community-apps), each integration should be on a seperate line.
+Now we need to configure it for our integrations, in the integration_list.txt use the integration name from the [Github Repository](https://github.com/ibmresilient/resilient-community-apps), each integration should be on a separate line.

 >_Note_ If you are using your own custom repository then you can change it in the build.sh at the top of the file.